Augusto B. Leguía: Second Presidency (1919-1930)

+In 1922, the Leguía government completed a contract with the International Petroleum Company (IPC) to develop oil fields in the Sechura Desert.

+The Leguía government was pro-American.
+As a gesture of his pro-Americanism, Leguía made a habit of promoting American citizens to the most important departments in the Peruvian government.
+One such example was William Wilson Cumberland, who was appointed as Administrator of Peruvian Customs with 4 American advisors.
+The 4th of July was also declared a national holiday in Peru, and a portrait of President James Monroe was also displayed in the presidential office.
+Leguía's government was the only one in Latin America to support the United States' interventionist policy in Nicaragua and their efforts to suppress Augusto César Sandino in 1927.

 Overthrow

-The Great Depression had drained foreign investment in Peru and after eleven years in power, Leguía's government was overthrown.
-The coup, on August 22, 1930, was led by Luis Miguel Sánchez Cerro in Arequipa.
+The Great Depression had drained foreign investment in Peru and put a halt to public works programs.
+The Leguía government was unpopular among both the upper and lower classes.
+He was overthrown in a coup on 22 August 1930, which was led by Luis Miguel Sánchez Cerro in Arequipa.
+Leguía resigned the presidency on 24 August 1930.
 Leguía was arrested and charged with misappropriating government funds.
-He remained in confinement in the Panóptico of Lima, and died at a naval hospital on February 6, 1932.
+He remained in confinement in the Panopticon of Lima, and died at a naval hospital on 6 February 1932.

-Reception
+Legacy

-Augusto B. Leguía is depicted as a tyrant in the 1937 novel Pity the Tyrant by American novelist Hans Otto Storm.
+Leguía is depicted as a tyrant in the 1937 novel Pity the Tyrant by American novelist Hans Otto Storm.
 American travel writer Richard Halliburton met Leguía during his Latin American travels chronicled in New World to Conquer.
 He describes Leguía as a charming and self-effacing "man of the people" who gives a humorous account of the 1908 coup attempt.